FAQ programme

 Do I need a visa to study at Global-MINDS?

 Depending on your country of origin and residence, your might need to apply for a visa to study in some or all of our partner countries.
 The process and requirements for the visa, vary in each destination country.
-Nore that is your responsibility to check with the local embassies of the countries you need to travel to if you are required to have a visa and, if so, have clear the process and requirements that apply to your specific case. .
+Note that is your responsibility to check with the local embassies of the countries you need to travel to if you are required to have a visa and, if so, have clear the process and requirements that apply to your specific case.
+You are also responsible for covering the costs of all visa procedures.

 Are there official documents I would need from the program coordinators before applying for a visa?